swkBerlin/kata-bootstraps/java/cucumber/README.md

 in order to display scenario outline steps correctly: ![](docs/feature_steps.png)

-use **IDEA >= 2019.3** and click on the feature files or the package with in **src/test/resources** to run all features
+use **IDEA >= 2019.3** and click on the feature files, or the package with in **src/test/resources** to run all features

 ![](docs/run_all_features.png)

 ## Test Libraries Available from the Get-Go

 - [Cucumber 5.1.2](https://github.com/cucumber/cucumber-jvm/tree/v5.1.2)

-This repo was tested with idea, if you encounter problems please open a issue or send a pull request.
+This repo was tested with idea, if you encounter problems please open an issue or send a pull request.

 Have fun!